GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 **NOTE:**

-In case of any installation problems, a preconfigured Nextflow development environment is available using Gitpot:
+In case of any installation problems, a preconfigured Nextflow development environment is available using Gitpod:

 To run Gitpod: